ciphernemo/PortalTime/README.md

 # PortalTime
 <h2>Track portal expiration times in Path of Exile 2</h2>

+Path of Exile 2 is a game developed by Grinding Gear Games: https://pathofexile2.com

+This is a fan-made app to monitor PoE2's log file (Client.txt) to gather datetime on all zones you've visited and display timers for all zones with an opne instance for your character.
+If doesn't do anything with the game client, as it only reads and parses the log file it creates on your local drive.
+This is a file you can open and view at your leisure, so all this app does is present that information in a visual and more useful method.

-I'm approaching the end of my offline devleopment and expect to release this on GitHub in either February or March of 2025.
-The core functionality of it is working well, so it's all about adding the polish right now.
+I'm approaching the end of my devleopment and expect to release this on GitHub in either February or March of 2025.
+The core functionality of it is working well (see screen caps below), so it's all about adding the polish right now.

 To-Do:
 * Fleshing out the rest of the user settings, including timer styling and PoE2 locations file editing
-* Currently uses FileSystemWatcher, but adding option for manual interval checks as well
+* Currently uses FileSystemWatcher, but adding option for interval checking and manually-triggered checking as well
 * Get global key bindings working

 Future Versions: